Find Nursing Schools

 $5,774 Yearly Tuition & Fees (In-State

-Approximately 45% of the students who attend this school take out loans.
-The average amount of student loans is $6,123 a year.
-The school reports a student loan default rate of 0.9% which is much lower than the average rate of 10.8%!
+Approximately 72% of the students who attend this school take out loans.
+The typical student loan amount is $5,769 a year.
+The student loan default rate of 9.6% is very similar to the national average of 10.8%.

 #17